deejayem/misc-scripts/README.md

 # misc-scripts
 This is not the code you're looking for.
+(A small subset of perl and bash/posix sh scripts that I've written over the last decade or two, probably not interesting to anyone other than me)